 By turning your shoulders, and swinging through the ball, rather than trying to thrash at the ball.

-Gradually build your confidence rather than worry too much about which ball will give you the further distance.
+Gradually build your confidence rather than worry too much about which ball will give you further distance.
 Using a rangefinder for distance.

 A high handicap golfer should stick to a standard two-piece ball until they have achieved a consistent golf swing, which can then be monitored and assessed for speed.